HBevilacqua/neural_network_backprop_fromscratch/README.md

 ∂f/∂x, ∂f/∂Y, ...) into a vector.

 #### Gardient descent
-It is a first order optmization algorithm to fing the minimum of a function, generally used in ML when it is not possible to find the solutions of the equation ∂J(θ)/∂θ = 0 (J is the cost function), i.e. all θ which minimize J(θ).<br>
+It is a first order optimization algorithm to find the minimum of a function, generally used in ML when it is not possible to find the solutions of the equation ∂J(θ)/∂θ = 0 (J is the cost function), i.e. all θ which minimize J(θ).<br>
-In this ML example, the gradient descent will find a local minium according to the initial random weights allocated at the neural network initialization.
+In this ML example, the gradient descent will find a local minimum according to the initial random weights allocated at the neural network initialization.
 The negative gradient computation shows us in which direction we have to update the weights.<br>
-The GD is computed for each iteration by using: θ := θ - η.∇J(θ) (where η is the learning rate)/
+The GD is computed for each iteration by using: θ := θ - η.∇J(θ) (where η is the learning rate).

 #### Loss function
 Error for a single training sample.